irisonia/ServicePathMapper/README.md

 ### Minimal Run Example

-This minimal example demonstrates a direct connection between source and destination servers via a single service.
+The most minimal content would include just the source server and destination server, connected by a single service:

 1. Have a `clients` dir and a `providers` dir, each containing a file per server, named after the server,
 listing, one per line, the services this server is a client of (clients dir) or a provider of (providers dir).
-The most minimal content would include just the source-server and destination-server, connected by a single service:

 ```